-Podcasting makes all this—and more—possible.
-For the uninitiated, podcasts are basically digital, downloadable radio shows.
-But unlike radio, where you have to tune in to a particular channel at a particular time, you can download (or subscribe to) a podcast and listen to it at your convenience.
-Podcasts can be played on a computer, MP3 music player or over the Internet.
+Podcasts can be played on a computer, MP3 music player or over the internet.
 They’re a perfect means to preserve and share oral family history—and you don’t have to be a technology guru to produce them.
-Just follow our four-step guide for a crash course in broadcasting your past.
+Just follow our four-step guide for a crash course for recording and sharing your own podcast.

 You also may want to purchase a portable MP3 player to record and play files at family gatherings.
-The best-known and most popular brand is Apple’s iPod ($149 and up); you can find others with adequate storage space—at least 2GB—for as little as $80.
+The best-known and most popular brand is Apple’s iPod.
+You can find others with adequate storage space—at least 2GB—very inexpensively.
 For playback to a crowd, you’ll need a stereo connector (available at electronics stores).

 Before recording, sketch out your podcast “episodes.”
 Interviews with relatives make excellent material: Start with the oldest members of the clan, who can recount tales of past times and long-gone relatives.
 Ask open-ended questions that don’t elicit yes or no answers.